Civil Servant Pension: How to Calculate it-breakinglatest.news-Breaking Latest News

 How high is the minimum pension for the civil servant pension?

-The statutory minimum pension ensures the subsistence level for civil servants, like this Federal Ministry of Labor and Social Affairs writes.
+The statutory minimum supply ensures the subsistence level for civil servants, like that Federal Ministry of Labor and Social Affairs writes.
 After five years of service, civil servants are entitled to a minimum pension.
 The pension rate for the minimum pension is 35 percent in the so-called office-dependent minimum pension and 65 percent in the so-called office-independent minimum pension of salary group A4.